gavra0/igavrilovic/README.md

 # My personal website

-Used heavily[Poole](https://github.com/poole/poole) - an awesome Jekyll theme, with some minor modification
+Used heavily [Poole](https://github.com/poole/poole) - an awesome Jekyll theme, with some minor modification

 ## Author